samuel-marsh/Marsh_et-al_2020_scRNAseq_Dissociation_Artifacts/README.md

   - "DUC" in the table indicates data available from synapse following submission and approval of Data Use Certificate.

 ### Acknowledgements:
 This study was supported by funding from Cure Alzheimer's Fund (B.S.).
-Special thanks to authors Tushar Kamath, Tim Hammond, Alec Walker, Lasse-Dissing-Olesen, Velina Kozareva, Evan Macosko, as well other members of Stevens and Macosko labs for helpful discussions during the analysis of this project.
+Special thanks to authors Tushar Kamath, Tim Hammond, Alec Walker, Lasse-Dissing-Olesen, Velina Kozareva, Evan Macosko, as well other members of Stevens and Macosko labs for helpful discussions and assistance during the analysis of this project.

 The analysis and results published here from Zhou et al., 2020 in whole or in part are based on data obtained from the [AMP-AD Knowledge Portal](https://adknowledgeportal.synapse.org/).
 Samples for this study were provided by the Rush Alzheimer’s Disease Center, Rush University Medical Center, Chicago.
 Data collection was supported through funding by NIA grants P30AG10161, R01AG15819, R01AG17917, R01AG30146, R01AG36836, U01AG32984, U01AG46152, the Illinois Department of Public Health, and the Translational Genomics Research Institute.
 Specific datasets for which additional analyses were performed are available from the Synapse database through links provided in table above.
 Additional ROSMAP data can be requested at [https://www.radc.rush.edu](https://www.radc.rush.edu).